 The exam season is almost here.
-So, we asked last year’s CBSE topper, Raksha Gopal, to share her mantra on how to ace the board exams.
+So, we asked last year’s CBSE topper, Raksha Gopal, to give some tips on how to prepare for the board exams.
 Read on and share with your child.

 “The best view comes after the hardest climb”- Anonymous